CppMicroServices/rfcs/text/0000-async-work-service.md

 - create N threads because there are N cores
 - create a thread per object (e.g. Bundle, socket, connection, widget, etc...)

 An additional motivating factor is code re-use and not re-inventing the wheel.
 Considering that the CppMicroServices core framework, Declarative Services and Configuration Admin all use threads to perform asynchronous work, it makes sense to use the same mechanism to do so.
-Instead of maintaining separate implementations to manage async work, using a generic service to post asynchronous work would reduce duplicate code and facilitate better control over the number of threads used by any software system using CppMicroServices.
+Instead of maintaining separate implementations to manage async work, using a generic service to post asynchronous work (to a thread, thread pool or inline) would reduce duplicate code and facilitate control over the number of threads used by any software system using CppMicroServices.

-A generic service to post and wait for asynchronous tasks enables users of CppMicroServices to use the same mechanism and provides users a means to write their own service implementations to better meet their needs for processing asynchronous work.
+A generic service to post and wait for asynchronous tasks enables CppMicroServices clients to use the same mechanism and provides a means to write their own service implementations to better meet their needs for executing asynchronous work.

 ### Use Case 1: CppMicroServices core Framework and compendium services

 Jeff is a CppMicroServices maintainer responsible for CppMicroServices and it's compendium services.
 Two compendium services use asynchronous operations.
-Declarative Services does this by using a boost asio thread pool while Config Admin uses `std::async`.
+Declarative Services does this by using a `boost::asio::thread_pool` while Config Admin uses `std::async`.

 Jeff wants to make the same improvements to Config Admin that were made to Declarative Services, namely implementing a thread pool and remove the use of `std::async` for asynchronous tasks.
 To accomplish this Jeff can migrate the same Declarative Services change, which includes a build-time dependency on boost asio, to Config Admin (**PP1**, **PP2**).

-### Use Case 2: Applications integrating with CppMicroServices
+### Use Case 2: Application integration with CppMicroServices

 Nicole is an application developer responsible for developing a large scientific computing application.
 This application has many features which use asynchronous tasks and has at least one thread pool implementation used to run these asynchronous tasks.
-She wants to integrate with CppMicroServices and also be able to manage the threads used by CppMicroServices.
+She uses CppMicroServices within the application and wants to have CppMicroServices use the same thread pool implementation  used throughout the application.
 Currently it is not possible to control the threads used by CppMicroServices (**PP1**).

-### Use Case 3: Unbounded Asynchronous Work
+### Use Case 3: Executing Asynchronous Tasks

 Jeff is a CppMicroServices maintainer responsible for CppMicroServices and it's compendium services.
-All of the asynchronous tasks done in CppMicroServices core framework, Declarative Services and Config Admin are unbounded and need to be waited upon.
+All of the asynchronous tasks done in CppMicroServices core framework, Declarative Services and Config Admin are need to be waited upon.
 Most of the asynchronous tasks involve calling back into user code via callbacks and as such cannot be guaranteed to finish in a bounded amount of time.
-Currently, `std::async` and `boost::asio::post` are being used to execute unbounded async tasks, both of which use futures for the calling thread to block on.
+Currently, `std::async` and `boost::asio::post` are being used to execute  async tasks, both of which use futures for the calling thread to block on.
 Any solution which replaces `std::async` or `boost::asio::post` needs to provide a way to wait on the result and a way to receive a failure from the async task (**PP3**).